Encouraging debate in Architecture

 - Mike Weinstock (Director of Research at the Architectural Association, and Director of the Emergent Technology Master of Architecture programme)

 There is emphasis on the first-hand observation and generation of alternative models for the city.
 This is developed through field trips to destinations such as Beijing, Berlin, Delhi, Dubai, Havana, Hong Kong, Istanbul, Jaipur, Las Vegas, Marrakech, Moscow, Paris, Seoul, St Petersburg, Tokyo, and Yokohama.
+All field trips are organised following the current government guidelines on international travel.

 Although architecture graduates make their own arrangements for placements, the school is very often able to direct students to practices who are actively seeking staff.
-We benefit from the RIBA mentoring scheme, making us very well connected to local and regional practices.

 The course is unconditionally validated by RIBA and offers the professional award of RIBA part 2 on successful completion.
 The regular validation cycle ensures that your work is carefully sampled by peer reviewers to ensure course content and outputs retain close relevance to professional practice.
 The course and qualification is also prescribed by the Architects Registration Board.